Decolonising the Curriculum

 Step 4: Examine assessment questions.
 Do your exam questions and essay prompts privilege knowledge of particular cultural contexts?
 A question that asks learners to compare two European political movements implicitly assumes European history is the relevant frame of reference for all learners.
 This is not always wrong, but it should be a conscious choice.

 Consult learners and your community.
-Ask learners about the curriculum, especially those from ethnic minorities.
-Use the Runnymede Trust's learner voice framework (questions).
-Talk to parents and community groups.
-This closes the gap between teaching intent and learner experience (Runnymede Trust).
+Ask pupils what they notice about the curriculum, especially where voices, histories or examples feel absent.
+Talk to parents and community groups where changes affect local context.
+This closes the gap between teaching intent and learner experience.

 | Subject | Representation audit | Framing audit | Epistemology audit |